NikiforovAll/dotnetconf2024/README.md

 https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-13

 * 🔥⭐ params collections - You can now use params with any recognized collection type, including System.Span<T>, System.ReadOnlySpan<T>, and types that implement System.Collections.Generic.IEnumerable<T> and have an Add method.
-* 🔥⭐ New lock object - The C# lock statement recognizes if the target of the lock is a Lock object.
+* 🔥⭐ New `Lock` object - The C# lock statement recognizes if the target of the lock is a Lock object.
 * Implicit index access in initializers
 * ref and unsafe in iterators and async methods
 * allows ref struct